 A professional carpet cleaning contractor will also be able to pull up the carpet so he or she can clean underneath the backing, as said, and remove dried urine from the padding underneath.
 This will ensure a thorough clean without reactivating those enzymes and making any unpleasant odors even worse!

 If you don’t want to use chemicals to remove dried dog urine or other bothersome stains from your home’s carpeting, consider mixing white vinegar and water in a 50-50 ratio and adding this mixture to a spray bottle.
-Spray the affected area generously and then use a sponge to gently push it into the carpet itself.
+Spray the affected area generously and then use a sponge to push it into the carpet itself gently.

 Allowing your pets needed access to the outdoors or a clean litter box to relieve themselves is the best way to avoid urine stains on carpets!
 Never assume that a pet “should” be able to hold their bladder a certain amount of time, and remember that cats need a clean litter box or they simply won’t use it.
 Pets also need to feel safe when relieving themselves, so ensure you keep noisy and energetic children away from them and their litter box.